 The comprehensive information found on the visitor centre walls was compiled by beekeeper and honey farm employee Ann Middleditch.
 There are sections on bees and bee behaviour, products of the beehive, including honey, wax and propolis, different types of bee as well as bumble bees and wasps and also information on swarms.
-All the exhibits are hand written by expert calligrapher Dorien Irving, and are themselves works of art.
+All the exhibits are hand written by calligrapher Dorien Irving, and are themselves works of art.

-A most popular display is the observation hive where a living colony of bees can be viewed behind glass.
+A popular display is the observation hive where a living colony of bees can be viewed behind glass.
 You might watch these fascinating creatures for hours, particularly if you embark upon a search for the queen!
 See the bees visibly bring in pollen on their hind legs and perform captivating dances as they ‘speak’ to each other.

 Adorning the visitor centre walls are intricate murals painted by local artist Tony Johnson from nearby Horncliffe.
 These include a pictorial map of North Northumberland and the Scottish Borders depicting no less than 110 different sites.

 An additional exhibit is Stephen Robson’s vast display of vintage vehicles, ranging from Caterpillars to rare Lanz Bulldog tractors and a stunningly restored ERF.